Skip Header

 What happens when an account holder has passed away.

-No, if you are unsure where to invest, your money will be held as cash in your account until you are ready.
-If you are unsure where to invest, speak to one of Fidelity's advisers or an authorised financial adviser of your choice.
+No, if you're not sure where to invest, your money will be held as cash in your account until you're ready.
+If you're not sure where to invest, speak to one of Fidelity's advisers or an authorised financial adviser of your choice.

 The income generated by investments in a stocks and shares ISA can either be paid out directly to you, reinvested back into the investment it has come from or held as cash in your account.
 However, there are some investment types that will only have the option to reinvest so it is important to understand what your preference is before choosing investments.